-9. SUPPLEMENTARY EXAMINATIONS & SPECIAL EXAMINATIONS:
+11. SUPPLEMENTARY EXAMINATIONS & SPECIAL EXAMINATIONS:

-- 9.1 The odd semester supplementary examinations will be conducted on daily basis after conducting regular even semester examinations in April/May. - 9.2 The even semester supplementary examinations will be conducted on daily basis after conducting regular odd semester examinations during November/December
+- 11.1 The odd semester supplementary examinations will be conducted on daily basis after conducting regular even semester examinations in April/May. - 11.2 The even semester supplementary examinations will be conducted on daily basis after conducting regular odd semester examinations during November/December - 11.3 A student who has completed his/her period of study and still has "F" grade in final semester courses is eligible to appear for Special Examination normally held during summer vacation.

-9.3 A student who has completed his/her period of study and still has "F" grade in final semester courses is eligible to appear for Special Examination normally held during summer vacation.
+12. PROMOTION TO THE NEXT YEAR OF STUDY

-10. PROMOTION TO THE NEXT YEAR OF STUDY
+- 12.1 A student shall be promoted to the next academic year only if he/she completes the academic requirements of 60% of the credits till the previous academic year. - 12.2 Whenever there is a change in syllabus or curriculum he/she has to continue the course with new regulations after detention as per the equivalency established by the Board of Studies (BoS) to continue his/her further studies.

-- 10.1 A student shall be promoted to the next academic year only if he/she completes the academic requirements of 60% of the credits till the previous academic year. - 10.2 Whenever there is a change in syllabus or curriculum he/she has to continue the course with new regulations after detention as per the equivalency established by the BoS to continue his/her further studies
+13. BETTERMENT OF GRADES

-11. BETTERMENT OF GRADES
+- 13.1 A student who has secured only a pass or second class and desires to improve his/her class can appear for betterment examinations only in 'n' (where 'n' is no.of semesters of the program) theory courses of any semester of his/her choice, conducted in summer vacation along with the Special Examinations. - 13.2 Betterment of Grades is permitted 'only once', immediately after completion of the program of study.

-- 11.1 A student who has secured only a pass or second class and desires to improve his/her class can appear for betterment examinations only in 'n' (where 'n' is no.of semesters of the program) theory courses of any semester of his/her choice, conducted in summer vacation along with the Special Examinations. - 11.2 Betterment of Grades is permitted 'only once', immediately after completion of the program of study.
+14. REPEAT CONTINUOUS EVALUATION

-12. REPEAT CONTINUOUS EVALUATION:
+14.1A student who has secured 'F' grade in a theory course shall have to reappear at the subsequent examination held in that course.
+A student who has secured 'F'

-- 12.1 A student who has secured 'F' grade in a theory course shall have to reappear at the subsequent examination held in that course.
-A student who has secured 'F' grade can improve continuous evaluation marks upto a maximum of 50% by attending special instruction classes held during summer. - 12.2 A student who has secured 'F' grade in a practical course shall have to attend Special Instruction classes held during summer. - 12.3 A student who has secured 'F' grade in a combined (theory and practical) course shall have to reappear for theory component at the subsequent examination held in that course.
-A student who has secured 'F' grade can improve continuous evaluation marks upto a maximum of 50% by attending special instruction classes held during summer. - 12.4 The RCE will be conducted during summer vacation for both odd and even semester students.
+- grade can improve continuous evaluation marks upto a maximum of 50% by attending special instruction classes held during summer. - 14.2 A student who has secured 'F' grade in a practical course shall have to attend Special Instruction classes held during summer. - 14.3 A student who has secured 'F' grade in a combined (theory and practical) course shall have to reappear for theory component at the subsequent examination held in that course.
+A student who has secured 'F' grade can improve continuous evaluation marks up to a maximum of 50% by attending special instruction classes held during summer. - 14.4 The RCE will be conducted during summer vacation for both odd and even semester students.
 Student can register a maximum of 4 courses.
 Biometric attendance of these RCE classes has to be maintained.
 The maximum marks in RCE be limited to 50% of Continuous Evaluation marks.
-The RCE marks are considered for the examination held after RCE except for final semester students. - 12.5 RCE for the students who completed course work can be conducted during the academic semester.
+The RCE marks are considered for the examination held after RCE except for final semester students. - 14.5 RCE for the students who completed course work can be conducted during the academic semester.
 The student can register a maximum of 4 courses at a time in slot of 4 weeks.
-Additional 4 courses can be registered in the next slot. - 12.6 A student is allowed to Special Instruction Classes (RCE) 'only once' per course.
+Additional 4 courses can be registered in the next slot. - 14.6 A student is allowed to Special Instruction Classes (RCE) 'only once' per course.

-13. GRADING SYSTEM
+15. GRADING SYSTEM

-13.1 Based on the student performance during a given semester, a final letter grade will be awarded at the end of the semester in each course.
-The letter grades and the corresponding grade points are as given Table 2.
+15.1 Based on the student performance during a given semester, a final letter grade will be awarded at the end of the semester in each course.
+The letter grades and the corresponding grade points are as given in Table 2.